NixOS/nix/doc/manual/src/contributing/experimental-flags.md

-Experimental features being, well, experimental, they all have to be treated on a case-by-case basis.However, the standard workflow for an experimental flag is as follows:
+Experimental features being, well, experimental, they all have to be treated on a case-by-case basis.However, the standard workflow for an experimental feature is as follows:

 -   The feature is merged, under an experimental flag (possibly over a long period of time)